hoangduytran/blender-manual/manual/editors/3dview/display/shading.rst

 Pressing :kbd:`Z` opens a pie menu for changing the shading mode.
 Pressing :kbd:`Shift-Z` switches between the current shading mode and Wireframe.

+.. _bpy.types.View3DShading.wireframe_color_type:

+Wire Color
+   How the wireframes are colored.
+This affects the object outline, wireframe overlay, and wireframe shading mode.

+   :Single:
+      All objects get shaded using the same single color.
+   :Object:
+      Use the color from the object's
+      :ref:`Viewport Display <properties-object-viewport-display>` settings.
+   :Random:
+      Each object gets displayed in a random color.

 .. _3dview-shading-rendered: